xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-hilmi-bakhari-en.md

 **What do you look for in a job opportunity?

 > The culture.
-When the headhunter contacted me about the opening in Digital.RHB, I was initially hesitant, thinking that the work culture in banks might not be the same as the technology companies that I’m used to.
+When the headhunter contacted me about the opening in Digital.RHB, I was initially hesitant, thinking that the work culture in banks might not be the same as the technology companies that Iâ€™m used to.
 In my previous jobs I had interviewed job seekers coming from software development in banking and observed that they had very specialized roles, which offered less room for exploration.

-> I’m glad that I still went for the interview, after which I was offered a tour of the office and ended up spending half a day there, witnessing how the team worked and conducted a sprint.
+> Iâ€™m glad that I still went for the interview, after which I was offered a tour of the office and ended up spending half a day there, witnessing how the team worked and conducted a sprint.

 > Digital.RHB has been established for 2 years, and adopts some digital nomad or startup culture, which includes remote working and flexible hours.
 We apply agile development methodology (as opposed to waterfall development methodology), we carry out our development in iteration, and plan for sprint sessions, and work on features by the quarters of the year.
 There is much respect towards technical expertise from the management team.
 The system architects set a direction for feature development, the software developers are welcome to counter propose their ideas in order to fine tune it.